 - Route Development Managers

-Rooms will be available to book through online registration which will be open mid-August 2021.
+Rooms will be available to book through online registration which will open early September 2021.
 Should you require additional nights, please complete a reservation through online registration with the available nights you require.
 Once completed, email iatasc@MCVEIGH.com (the new email address for the registration team) to request the nights required.
 Be sure to include your registration confirmation number in the email.

 Delegates are strongly encouraged to register as soon as possible once registration opens.